2110336-2565-2/sec2-group9-modela/README.md

-# Modela
+<h1 align="center">Modela</h1>

+## What is it ?

-A platform for matching between Actor and Casting
+A platform for matching between Actor and Casting recruiting for acting

 ## Project Structure